Conejos County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the state for high-risk drivers.
-You will likely need to maintain SR-22 insurance for a period of time after your DUI.
+• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the DMV for high-risk drivers, including those convicted of DUI.

 Conejos County DMV Offices